-Description: Beer, cider, and liquor furnished at no charge by a licensed brewery, farm brewery, cider producer, farm cidery, distillery, or farm distillery to a customer or prospective customer for consumption at tastings is exempt from tax.
+Description: Beer, cider, and liquor furnished at no charge by a licensed producer of alcoholic beverages to a customer or prospective customer for consumption at tastings is exempt from tax.
 Also exempt are bottles, corks, caps, and labels used to package the alcoholic beverages served at the tastings.

-Estimates: 2013: Not Applicable - 2016: Minimal Data Source: New York State Division of the Budget
+Estimates: 2014: Not Applicable - 2017: Minimal Data Source: New York State Division of the Budget